cooelf/OpenIME/README.md

 ## Source Code

-We also release our source code to help others reproduce our result, which is modified from [OpenNMT](https://github.com/OpenNMT/OpenNMT) with similar usage.
+We also release our source codes to help others reproduce our result, which is modified from [OpenNMT](https://github.com/OpenNMT/OpenNMT) with similar usage.

 ### Reference

-If you use this code please cite our paper:
+If you use this repo please cite our paper:

 ```
 @inproceedings{zhang2019acl-ime,